stefankeys/OtakingHugo/content/liberal-2.md

 Like the concept of defining a nation from the experience of an ethnic majority would totally discount experiences like yourself.
 In fact, there may be many ethnostate minded Brits who would make absurd claims like you aren't British if you aren't genetically European.

 [It is not about me.
 What is in my personal interest may not be the same as what is Britain's interest.
 I am too selfish and cowardly to sacrifice myself for this country but even so, I am not going to pretend that our interest is the same.
-Whether something is advantageous to me has no bearing on whether it is true, or at least I try to not let my self-interest as a south Asian immigrant blind me as to what this country's interests.
+Whether something is advantypeeous to me has no bearing on whether it is true, or at least I try to not let my self-interest as a south Asian immigrant blind me as to what this country's interests.
 Also what the hell does "totally discount experiences like yourself" mean.
 It makes it sound like foreigners don't have experiences that natives can relate to or something, What a bunch of meaningless gaslighting.]

 Cool well nice talking to you.
 We don't agree on everything, but I appreciated your thoughts.
 Take care, and good luck on your crazy island over there.